 This is a universe data collection, employing a survey form.
 All states with publicly supported early childhood education have responded to the collection effort.
 In addition, information was sought from territories; Guam is the first and only territory to operate its own preschool program comparable to state-funded programs.
 Because the data collection is based on a universe of sample members, weighting adjustments and adjustments to variances for statistical test purposes are not necessary.
 Some statistical adjustments are made to the resulting data, however, to help unduplicate enrollment counts that can arise when the same child is enrolled in more than one publicly funded program.
 More specifically, when states report that they have included children with disabilities in both the special education counts and the counts of preschool-aged children who are in regular preschool programs, the preschool special education in state preschool count is subtracted from the preschool special education in state preschool count is subtracted from the Head Start enrollment.
-Children with disabilities enrolled in Head Start are also subtracted from the preschool special education enrollment counts of children in state preschool and Head Start enrollment.
+Children with disabilities enrolled in Head Start are also subtracted from the preschool special education enrollment counts of children in counts of children with disabilities enrolled in Head Start are also subtracted from the preschool special education enrollment counts of children in count to avoid duplication.